 3. Approximately 71% of its surface is covered by liquid water.

-The messages list is always ordered [system, ..., human].
-LangChain passes them to the model in that order.
+One rule to remember: the messages list is always ordered [system, ..., human].
+LangChain passes the messages to the model in exactly that order.
+The system message must come first because it sets the stage before the conversation begins.

 Prompt Template Classes